-The most significant cost in the General Fund is driven by its labor.
+The following chart shows the growth in General Fund expenditures.
+The most significant cost in the General Fund is driven by its labor costs.
 Labor accounts for almost 60% of total expenditures.
-Below are significant assumptions used to estimate the cost of salaries and benefits:
+Below are significant assumptions used to estimate the cost of salaries and benefits.

-- 1. Regular Salaries Cost of living (COLA) increase by 3% per year. - 2.
+- 1. Regular Salaries Cost of living (COLA) increase by 2% per year. - 2.
 PERS Miscellaneous and Public Safety Normal Cost rate applied are projected as follows based on CalPERS actuarial assumptions: